Information for Potential Participants

 Who sponsors clinical trials?

 - Clinical trials are sponsored by government agencies such as the National Institutes of Health; pharmaceutical and biotechnology companies; individual physician-investigators; health care institutions such as health maintenance organizations (HMOs); and organizations that develop medical devices or equipment.
-Trials can take place in a variety of locations such as hospitals, universities, doctors offices or community clinics.
+Trials can take place in a variety of locations such as hospitals, universities, doctors offices, community clinics or dedicated research (non-healthcare providers) centers like Amici.

 What happens during a clinical trial?